Well, what better to blog about than a sleeping through baby?

 Because of LP’s achievement in sleeping through we decided to try her with expressed milk at bedtime again.
-I have a couple of Hen Weekend in August and need LP to take milk from someone else before I go.
+I have a couple of Hen Weekends in August and need LP to take milk from someone else before I go.
 I have never been away from LP for more than a couple of hours, and so having her take expressed milk is a huge step.

 Hubby gave her expressed milk in a Nuby Sippy Cup.
 We have used the cup on and off since she was 6 months and she drinks from it easily.
 We have never given a bottle, and didn’t want to start giving one at 6 months.
 The Nuby cup gave us an easy to use alternative.

 For three nights Hubby gave LP expressed milk and she drank it.
 He then rocked her to sleep.
 The first night she woke for an hour in the middle of the night, but the other two nights she slept through!
 Amazing progress!